 Try to take it at the same time each day.

 You may stop taking Mizolastine once you feel better, unless your doctor has instructed you otherwise.

 Alert your doctor if you have the following conditions:

-- heart disease e.g. irregular heartbeat
+- heart disease e.g. history of irregular or abnormal heartbeat

 - low potassium level in the blood